The MAP’s “FRAGMENTS” Exhibition

 MAP (Montpeul Artistic Project) unveils a new exhibition that embodies the very essence of contemporary art.
-The fusion between Sylvain Fraysse's "Camille" and Chiara Vigneri and François Chantier's "Fragment" creates a captivating multisensory experience that invites viewers to explore the nuances of life, death, and the passing of time.
+The fusion of Sylvain Fraysse’s “Camille” and Chiara Vigneri and François Chantier’s “Fragment” creates a captivating multisensory experience that invites viewers to explore the nuances of life, death, and the passage of time.

-"Camille" draws inspiration from Jean-Luc Godard's iconic film "Contempt" and comes to life in the dissection room of Montpellier's historic Faculty of Medicine building.
-This sound and visual installation transforms the space into a living tableau, where light filters through colored gels, creating striking plays of color.
+“Camille” draws its inspiration from Jean-Luc Godard’s iconic film *Contempt* and comes to life in the dissection room of the historic building of the Montpellier Faculty of Medicine.
+This audio-visual installation transforms the space into a living tableau, where light filters through colored gels, creating striking plays of color.
 Red evokes blood, blue evokes death, and yellow suggests bile, immersing visitors in an introspective meditation on life and mortality.

-Beyond the windows of the room, the view offers a striking contrast between the botanical garden, symbol of birth, and Saint Peter's Cathedral, an inescapable representation of death.
-This duality, observed from a place dedicated to the study of human bodies, offers a profound reflection on the cycle of life and the ephemeral nature of our existence.
+Beyond the room’s windows, the view offers a striking contrast between the botanical garden—a symbol of birth—and Saint-Pierre Cathedral, an inescapable representation of death.
+Observed from a place dedicated to the study of the human body, this duality invites deep reflection on the cycle of life and the fleeting nature of our existence.

-Presented as part of an architecture festival focused on simplicity, transience, and imperfection, "Fragment" invites viewers to contemplate beauty in irregularity and imperfection.
-This work, created in dialogue with the existing architecture, is composed of elementary geometric shapes constructed from recycled materials and irregular fragments.
-These scattered fragments remind us of the fragility of matter and the complexity of the world around us.
+Presented as part of an architecture festival focused on simplicity, transience, and imperfection, “Fragment” invites viewers to contemplate beauty in irregularity and imperfection.
+This work, created in dialogue with the existing architecture, consists of basic geometric shapes constructed from recycled materials and irregular fragments.
+These scattered fragments evoke the fragility of matter and the complexity of the world around us.

-The MAP offers visitors an artistic experience that transcends the boundaries of time and perception.
-This exhibition brings together two distinct yet complementary worlds, offering a profound meditation on the transience of life and the beauty of the ephemeral.
+MAP offers visitors an artistic experience that transcends the boundaries of time and perception.
+This exhibition brings together two distinct yet complementary worlds, offering a profound reflection on the transience of life and the beauty of the ephemeral.

-The Camille exhibition and the Fragment artwork converge on the same theme: the passing of time.
-Whether through windows offering perspectives on the past and present, the changing colors of the dissection room, or fragments bearing witness to the vicissitudes of time, each element of this exhibition reminds us of the importance of living fully in the present moment.
+The exhibition “Camille” and the artwork “Fragment” both explore the same theme: the passage of time.
+Whether through the windows that offer glimpses of the past and present, the shifting colors of the dissection room, or the fragments that bear witness to the vicissitudes of time, every element of this exhibition reminds us of the importance of living fully in the present moment.

-You must register for one of the following slots via the link:
+You must sign up for one of the following time slots via the link:

 Saturday, April 20, from 3:00 p.m. to 4:30 p.m.